skeeto/rlhk/README.md

 to use multiple threads, me mindful that RLHK functions are neither thread-safe nor re-entrant.

+For maximum portability, RLHK is written in strict ANSI C89 except for some isolated bits of platform-specific code.
+RLHK also uses none of the `stdio.h` functions, meaning your program won't have to link with these formatted output functions in a static build.

+RLHK functions do not make dynamic allocations.
+Either static storage is used, or a work buffer must be passed to the function, such as the case for `rlhk_algo_shortest()`.

+RLHK, being a header library, is designed to be embedded within your program.
+This reflected through its API, such as not using function pointers for callbacks.
+Its functions are intended in many cases to inline naturally with your main program's functions.

 ## Character Set

 Any ASCII character can be used directly as-is.
 For fancier